-English; eng French; fre/fra
+English; eng French; fre

-- 4. Dates.
-Three elements are available for recording the dates of creation of digital objects.
-Dates can be entered in normalized form (Date Begin and Date End) and/or as a free-text string (Date Expression).
-Normalized dates are used to support computer processing of date information (e.g., searching).
-The date expression is designed for human readability, and allows for the use of qualifiers, such as circa or before.
-It is the date expression that displays tend users.
-Date expression OR Date Begin AND Date End are required for digital object records.
-Date information is required for digital object component records only when the label and title are absent. - a.
-Normalized dates.
-(Date Begin and Date End).
-Normalized dates must be entered in the YYYYMMDD format, though month and day elements are not required.
+3. Dates.
+A number of elements are available for recording the dates of creation of the materials.
+Dates can be entered in integer form (Date Begin, Date End), and/or as a free-text string (Date Expression).
+Integer dates are used to support computer processing of date information (e.g., searching).
+The date expression is designed for human readability, and allows for the use of qualifiers, such as "circa" or "before".
+It is the date expression that displays to end-users.